F3Nation-Community/slackblast/README.md

 # deployment

-main_slackblast contains the code to deploy on Azure via github repository.
-However, this will be unique to your own installation.
+main*slackblast.yml or main*<your-app-name>.yml contains the code to deploy on Azure via github repository.
+However, this will be unique to your own installation and is gitignored by default since you shouldn't need to change this as Azure sets it for you.

+# Docs for the Azure Web Apps Deploy action: https://github.com/Azure/webapps-deploy

+# More GitHub Actions for Azure: https://github.com/Azure/actions

+# More info on Python, GitHub Actions, and Azure App Service: https://aka.ms/python-webapps-actions

 # notes

 Use vscode locally with a `.env` file with the above variables.
-With vscode Azure extension you can right-click on 'Application Settings' and it will upload your `.env` variables right into the AppService.
+With vscode Azure extension, you can right-click on 'Application Settings' and it will upload your `.env` variables right into the AppService.

 Pushing to the github repo should trigger a new deployment to Azure if you set up the AppService correct.